Nadia Buari

 Nadia Buari (born November 21, 1982) is a Ghanaian actress.
 She received two nominations for Best Actress in a Leading Role at the Africa Movie Academy Awards in 2009.

 Early life

-Buari was born in Sekondi-Takoradi, Ghana, to a Lebanese father and a Ghanaian mother.
-She attended Mfantsiman Girls' Secondary School and then studied performing arts at the University of Ghana, graduating with a BFA degree.
+Nadia Buari was born in the oil city of Ghana, Sekondi-Takoradi to a Ghanaian father, Sidiku Buari and a Ghanaian mother of 5 children, Two sets of twins and a single birth which was her fifth.
+She attended Mfantsiman Girls' Secondary School in the Central Region and then studied Performing Arts at the University of Ghana.
+She graduated with a Bachelor of Fine Arts (BFA degree).
 Throughout her time at the University of Ghana, she was actively involved in drama and dance clubs.

 Career

-Buari premiered on Ghanaian national television with the TV series Games People Play in late 2005.
+Nadia Buari premiered on Ghanaian national television with the TV series Games People Play in late 2005.
 Her first major film was Mummy's Daughter, after which, she starred in Beyonce: The President's Daughter.
 Her role as "Beyonce" was her major breakthrough.
-Her movie career began with her playing a role in the TV series Games People Play in 2005, which she got nominated for best actress.
+Her movie career began with her playing a role in the TV series "Games People Play" in 2005, which she got nominated for best actress.
 She has starred in more than 20 movies.

-In 2013, she came out with her own movie called The Diary of Imogene Brown.
+In 2013, she came out with her own movie called "The Diary of Imogene Brown".

+The celebrated Actress for the first time acted alongside Ghanaian Kumawood actress and TV personality, Nana Ama McBrown in movie called "Coming Africa: Welcome to Ghana in 2023."